ichack19-55/droneSAR/README.md

-run#DroneSAR Crowdsourced Search and Rescue
+#DroneSAR Crowdsourced Search and Rescue

 A platform to speed up search and rescue operations by crowdsourcing the analysis of drone footage.